 Model your funding round without a finance degree

 Burncast lets you enter a funding round however you think about it.
-If your investor said “we’ll put in $1.5M for 20% of the company,” enter it as 20% dilution for $1.5M.
-That’s enough.
+If your investor said “we’ll put in $1M at a $5M pre-money valuation,” enter it that way.
 The cap table (the ownership breakdown of your company) gets calculated from there.

-You don’t need to know the pre-money valuation.
-Burncast figures it out: $1.5M for 20% means a $6M pre-money.
-But you didn’t need to calculate that yourself.
+You don’t need to work out the dilution yourself.
+Burncast figures it out: $1M at a $5M pre-money means roughly 17% dilution.
 It’s shown to you, in context, so you learn by doing.

 The inline glossary changes everything